wix/Detox/docs/Introduction.AndroidDevEnv.md

 5. Launch the emulator:

 This isn't mandatory, of course, but it's always good to launch the emulator at least once before running automated tests.
-The section below will discuss optimizing emulators bootstraping.
+The section below will discuss optimizing emulators bootstrapping.

-At this point, you should be able to launch the emulator from Android Studio, but that can also be done from a command line console, as explained in the [cheetsheet below](#locating-the-avds-home-directory).
+At this point, you should be able to launch the emulator from Android Studio, but that can also be done from a command line console, as explained in the [cheatsheet below](#locating-the-avds-home-directory).

 > See [this guide](https://developer.android.com/studio/run/emulator-commandline) for full details on the `emulator` executable.